bathom14/GravebloomReference/content/003 Classes/Blood Hunter/Blood Hunter.md

-**_Blood hunters are clever warriors driven by an unending determination to destroy evils old and new.
+B**_Blood hunters are clever warriors driven by an unending determination to destroy evils old and new.
 Armed with rites of secretive blood magic and a willingness to sacrifice their own vitality and humanity for their cause, they protect the realms from the shadows — even as they remain ever vigilant against being drawn to the darkness that consumes the monsters they hunt._**

 _You must have an Intelligence score of 13 or higher and a Strength or Dexterity score of 13 or higher in order to multiclass in or out of this class._